koehme/icariusos/README.md

 It's not just about typing in bytes and commands.
 It becomes the feeling of an architect of a small but exciting digital world 🌐 .
 Sometimes time passes unnoticed in the creation of this digital world.
 Oh yes, the development of operating systems is indeed very time-consuming. ⏳

-## archievements 🚀

-1. **bootloader:**
+# achievements

+Bootloader:
-   Smooth system startup achieved with a functional bootloader
+Achieved a smooth system startup with a functional bootloader.

-2. **ata driver:**
+ATA Driver:
-   Successfully reads LBA sector from the hard drive, loading the kernel into memory at 0x010000.
+Successfully reads LBA sectors from the hard drive, loading the kernel into memory at 0x010000.

-3. **protected mode transition:**
+Protected Mode Transition:
-   Seamless transition to Protected Mode (32-bit) with A20 Gate activation for full 32bit memory utilization.
+Seamlessly transitioned to Protected Mode (32-bit) with A20 Gate activation for full 32-bit memory utilization.

-4. **interrupts:**
+Interrupts:
 Implemented the Interrupt Descriptor Table (IDT) for handling interrupts.

-5. **pic:**
+PIC:
-   Implementing the Programmable Interrupt Controller (PIC) to handle Interrupt Requests (IRQ).
+Implemented the Programmable Interrupt Controller (PIC) to handle Interrupt Requests (IRQ).

-6. **extend vga driver**
-   Add a functionality to scroll.

-7. **heap - memory magic unleashed**
+Extended VGA Driver:
+Added functionality to scroll within the VGA text mode.

+Heap - Memory Magic Unleashed:
-   Introducing a function to dynamically allocate memory with flair, something like "kheap(50)" for 50 bytes, aligning the allocation in cpu cache friendly 4096-byte blocks.
+Introduced a function to dynamically allocate memory with flair, like "kheap(50)" for 50 bytes, aligning allocations in CPU cache-friendly 4096-byte blocks.

-8. **logo**
+Logo:
-   Integrate a function for printing initialization messages and unveil an elegant logo.
-This makes starting the system a visual experience! :D
+Integrated a function for printing initialization messages and unveiled an elegant logo, transforming system startup into a visual experience! :D

-9. **heap - deallocation**
-   I just gave my system heap the freeing spirit a spell with something similar to "kfree(ptr)" to free the memory.

-## next step 🛠️

-10. **understand - paging**
+Heap - Deallocation:
+Bestowed the system heap with a freeing spirit, allowing the release of memory with something like "kfree(ptr)."

+Paging:
-   Paging dynamically optimizes virtual memory by efficiently managing pages between RAM and disk.
-As I explore this area, I look forward to unlocking its potential to create the illusion that each process has its own address space.
+Dynamically optimized virtual memory by efficiently managing pages between RAM and disk.
+Excited about unlocking its potential to create the illusion of each process having its own address space.

+ATA Read from Disk:
+Successfully implemented interrupt-driven reading of data from the ATA disk because constantly polling the ATA controller to check if it's finished is too slow and blocks the CPU.

 ## about

 In the heart of crafting my own operating system kernel, I've reached some remarkable milestones.
 The bootloader is successfully implemented, and my ATA driver reads LBA sector 1 from the hard drive, cleverly placing the kernel in memory at 0x010000.
 After seamlessly transitioning to 'Protected Mode - 32 Bit' and activating the A20 gate to access the entire memory, I can now invoke the kmain() function in assembly.
 This allows me to output text and even display line breaks ('\n').
 I've also implemented a scrolling effect.

-Currently, I've successfully implemented the Interrupt Descriptor Table and integrated the ability to respond to hardware interrupts.
-The Programmable Interrupt Controller (PIC) is also implemented, enabling effective handling of various hardware interrupts.
+I've successfully implemented the Interrupt Descriptor Table and integrated the ability to respond to hardware interrupts.
+The Programmable Interrupt Controller (PIC 1 & 2) is also implemented, enabling effective handling of various hardware interrupts.

 VGA Text Mode